 Sometimes the cause of fatigue isn’t so much a lack of sleep as an inability to fall asleep.
 This also isn’t unusual as nearly everyone has occasional problems with falling asleep.

-Typically, the causes of temporary sleep issues are travel, stress, illness, a new medication or a disruption of your nightly routine, this includes a bad mattress, people don’t really know how a mattress can affect their sleep, check this mattress review website for more information.
+Typically, the causes of temporary sleep issues are travel, stress, illness, a new medication or a disruption of your nightly routine, this includes a bad mattress, people don’t really know how a mattress can affect their sleep, check this Best Mattress Deals or Best Mattress for more information.
 Treating a temporary inability to fall asleep is easy.
 Make sure you go to bed at the same time every night in a dark, quiet room.
 Wake up at the same time every morning.
 Try to avoid all disruptions.

 If that doesn’t help, avoid mid-day naps, exercising within two or three hours of bedtime and caffeine drinks after one or two in the afternoon.
 Also, don’t drink alcohol after 6 p.m. and try not to eat meals later than 7 p.m.

 If none of these solutions work and you still can’t sleep, try reading for 30 minutes before bedtime.
-If you still can’t sleep after 30 minutes buried in a great novel, get up and go to a different room for a bit and return to bed when you are sleepier.
+If you still can’t sleep after 30 minutes buried in a great novel, get up and go to a different room for a bit and return to bed when you are sleepier.you can also checkout mattress review website.

 But one of the most frequent causes of fatigue (and lack of sleep) among runners is overtraining.
 You may think the quickest way to improvement is to run harder, faster and longer, but too much of a good thing can harm your ability to get a sound night’s sleep because of an elevated resting heart rate.
 Runners who are doing long, hard training (especially for a marathon) need the greatest amount of rest, but can also find sleeping very difficult.